 What is a mortgage pre-approval?

 In a nutshell, a mortgage pre-approval is an assessment of your borrowing capacity made by a lender.
-Financial credentials like your credit score, income to-debt ratio, and employment records will be examined.
-After assessment, you get a written statement from the lender indicating how much you can borrow.
+Financial credentials like your credit score, income-to-debt ratio, and employment records will be examined.
+After the assessment, you get a written statement from the lender indicating how much you can borrow.
 This document is typically valid for 60 to 90 days.

 What documents are required for a mortgage pre-approval?

 When applying for a mortgage pre-approval, the following are required, along with personal identification:

 - Two years of W-2 forms

 - Two most recent federal and state tax returns

 - Two most recent pay stubs showing your year-to-date income

 - Asset account statements covering your Certificates of Deposit, savings, checking, investments, and retirement accounts

 - Records of other properties that you own